 Watching the sunset

-We decided to leave Koh Lanta the next day and continue on our search for our Thai island paradise by heading over to the Gulf of Thailand, hoping for better weather.
+We decided to leave Koh Lanta the next day and continue on our search for our Thai island paradise by heading over to the Gulf of Thailand, hoping for better weather (we ended up on Koh Phangan).
 Although our time on Koh Lanta was dominated by the rain, we couldn’t really be disappointed.
 We knew that it was the rainy season and in truth, what we got was a whole beach and resort to ourselves with our own personal chefs.
 I can’t really complain about that!

 Have you been to Koh Lanta in Thailand?
 What was your experience like?